A novel sequential method for building upper and lower bounds of moments of distributions: Acknowledgments

 where the function $\psi: \mathbb{R} \to \left(0, \frac{1}{4}\right]$ is defined as

-We furthermore define, for the proposal of the IS sampler, a Gaussian proposal distribution $q(x)$ with mean equals $2$ and variance $\theta>0$.
-Figure~\ref{fig:pi_vs_piq} illustrates $p(x)$ and $p(x)^2/q(x)$ (using $\theta = 1.5$).
-The latter exhibits a sharper peak and faster decay compared to $p(x)$.
+We furthermore define, for the proposal of the IS sampler, a Gaussian proposal distribution $q(x)$ with mean equals $\mu = 2$ and standard deviation $\theta>0$.
+We set $m(x) = x^2$.
+Figure~\ref{fig:pi_vs_piq} illustrates the shape of $p(x)$, $m(x)p(x)$ and $m(x)^2p(x)^2/q(x)$, using $\theta = 1.5$ for the proposal standard deviation.
+Function $p$ is unimodal, while the two other functions are multimodal.